ClipDifferent Wins Best New Product Award

 T.J.
 McMullen and his sister, Melanie, left their careers to work for their dad.
 In the process they learned something about him.

 “I thought maybe he was a little stuck in his ways,” said Melanie McMullen.

 It turns out this clip was different.

 “Has been so open-minded and willing to learn new things,” she said.
 “This company has been so exciting to be a part of.”

 Since ClipDifferent was introduced to the market last fall, orders have come in from across the country.
 The cost per unit is $149.
 McMullen attributes part of that cost to how expensive it is to develop products.

 “You have to have engineering help, you have to have tooling help, you have to have machining people,” he said.

 McMullen also wants to have a cushion to develop new products.
 In about two months, the company is coming out with a children’s model.

 The startup company also learned some exciting news.
 ClipDifferent is a finalist for this year’s Edison Best New Product Awards in the personal care category.
-The winners will be announced in April.

 “With a mother that had a physical challenge, I did realize that the simple things are very difficult for somebody who has a physical challenge,” said Melanie McMullen.
 “This has been his dream for so many years, and to watch it come to fruition has been so exciting.”